Just remember, we’re all in this together, even if we are at a distance.

 Zoom Directions for Students, created by The Techie Teacher, is a simple, step-by-step guide to using Zoom on a computer or iPad.
 It uses plain language and photos.

-The U.S. Department of Education Office of Civil Rights recorded this video about online education and website accessibility.
+U.S. Department of Education Office of Civil Rights video about online education and website accessibility.
 The Department has also issued two Fact Sheets about Addressing the Risk of COVID-19 in Schools While Protecting the Civil Rights of Students, the first on March 16 and a supplement on March 21.
 The department issued a new Q&A on June 22 document in response to inquiries concerning implementation of the Individuals with Disabilities Education Act (IDEA) Part B dispute resolution procedures in the current COVID-19 environment.